select/cached-webpgr.js/README.md

 My feeling was that caching in localStorage should be a simple and straight forward.
 However I could not find a simple library without depencies that fulfilled this so I created this mini project ,for documentation and learning.

+When I tried to use (basket.js)[http://addyosmani.github.io/basket.js/] it unfortunately had some dependency, otherwise it is probabley more advanced (and larger) than this script.

 ## Installation

 Copy the code from `chached-webpgr.min.js` (not updloaded yet) into your .html file (loading it from a server would make it slower!) and use the code from the [Code Example](#code-example) to load your scripts.
 Be aware of depencies, and use the callbacks for dependent scripts like in the example.